FACTBOX-Wildfires breaking out across the world | Science-Environment

 FACTBOX-Wildfires breaking out across the world

 The fire that started in early March consumed around 42,008 acres and forced more than 7,000 people to evacuate, according https://earthobservatory.nasa.gov/images/149551/wildfires-char-south-korea to NASA's Earth Observatory services.
-On July 18 a blaze started in Zaragoza province and burned about 4,942 acres, according to a report https://emergency.copernicus.eu/mapping/list-of-components/EMSR597 by Copernicus.
-Earlier, a fire broke out in Zamora province and scorched at least 49,421 acres of land and prompted to evacuate 11 villages.
+On July 18, a blaze started in Zaragoza province and burned about 4,942 acres, according to a report https://emergency.copernicus.eu/mapping/list-of-components/EMSR597 by Copernicus.
+Earlier, a fire broke out in Zamora province and scorched at least 49,421 acres of land.

 Extreme fires have swallowed up huge swathes of land, destroyed homes and threatened livelihoods across the world in the first half of 2022.